 Step 3 – Move your inbound leads to action

 Imagine training for a race, running 99% of the way, then stopping just before the finish line.
 Crazy, right?
 Unfortunately, that’s what a lot of people do with their inbound leads.
-They do the research, create amazing content, then fail to use it to convert.
+They do the research, know how to generate more inbound leads in theory, create amazing content, then fail to use it to convert.

 Why would anyone do that?
 My personal theory is that many people are attracted to inbound marketing because it’s less ‘salesy’ than traditional methods.
 Then, when they produce their content, they’re reluctant to prompt the prospect to do anything.